fenago/machine-learning-for-finance/lab_guides/Lab_6.md

-As the final applied project of this chapter, let\'s consider the credit card problem again.
+As the final applied project of this lab, let\'s consider the credit card problem again.
 In this section, we will create an SGAN as follows: